Danielmark001/mlda-fraudml/README.md

 ````
 The `frontend` will run on `http://localhost:3000.`

-## Usage
-- Upload a CSV File: On the web interface, use the file upload section to upload a transactions CSV for batch processing.
-You can download a sample CSV template from the provided link to format your data correctly.
-- Monitor Transactions: Use the real-time monitoring dashboard to view the transaction feed, apply filters, and see the model's fraud status for each transaction.
-- Customize and Filter: Adjust filters (e.g., transaction amount, risk level, date range) to navigate through the transaction data efficiently.
-- Feedback: Use the "Mark as Incorrect" button to provide feedback on the model's predictions to improve future retraining.

 ## User Guide
 ### **1. Upload Transactions for Batch Processing**
 Go to the **Upload Transactions** section in the app.